beranek1/php-web-analytics/README.md

 * a MySQL Server
 * (a webserver of course)

-### PLEASE NOTE: web analytics is still in development.
+### PLEASE NOTE: WebAnalytics is still in development.
 We rely on your feedback!